gvwilson/sensibleadventures/nardica/nardica.md

 Wales chuckled.
 "Maybe.
-Or killer robots wearing meat suits as a disguise on a secret mission to assassinate the governor.
+Or killer robots wearing meat suits as a disguise sent back from the future to assassinate the leader of the human resistance as a child.
 I'm joking,"
 he added hastily at the others' alarmed expressions.
 "That's just a campfire story from the war.